Safyanovmax/PairsTrading/README.md

 - Refactor code to make it more readable, e.g. PairsTradingService.Process() method contains too many lines, a purpose of this was to quickly implement a main business logic and easily debug it and find errors
 - Cover code with unit tests
 - Add a web UI to easily control a tool workflow

-# Conclusion:
-As my coursework I developed an automation tool which helps to utilize pairs trading investment strategy.
-During implementation process I learned more how to build background services in .NET/C#, work with APIs of external services, especially trade exchange APIs such as Binance and WhiteBIT.
-As well, I learned about different investment strategies.
-My tool can possibly give about 1% of profit per month from the initial bank, but it requires some business logic and coding improvements.